nicolasthy/nicolasthy.github.io/_posts/2016-02-25-coffee-to-es6.markdown

 categories: blog coffeescript es6 react
 tags: blog coffeescript es6 react
 image: react-learning-center.png
+excerpt: Why I switched from CoffeeScript to ES6 using ReactJS.
 comments: true
 ---
 _TLDR_: **CoffeeScript** is good, but in my opinion, it isn't the right choice for **ReactJS**.
 It is easier to go with ES6 if you want to work on both Rails and non-Rails apps.